Cape May Christmas

-The Queen Victoria® is always open and the Christmas holidays are our favorite "season".
-The festivities start at Thanksgiving and continue through the New Year at our Cape May bed & breakfast.
+The Queen Victoria® is always open and the Cape May Christmas holidays is one of our favorite “seasons”.
+The festivities start at Thanksgiving and continue through the New Year.

 I salute you!